 Is it bad for your gums to bleed?

 Bleeding gums can be caused by a variety of issues, some more serious than others.
 If you are concerned about your gums bleeding it is a good idea to schedule an appointment with your dentist to address what may be causing the issue.
-Your dentist will be able to tell if your bleeding gums are a major concern or not, and help fix any issue that may be causing it.
+Your dentist will be able to tell if your bleeding gums are a major concern or not and help fix any issue that may be causing it.

 Can your gums bleed without brushing?

 Gums can bleed without brushing.
 This is a sign of gingivitis or early stages of periodontal disease, caused by plaque buildup around your gums.
-Plaque has bacteria in it that causes inflammation and potential for infection.
+Plaque has bacteria in it that cause inflammation and potential for infection.

 Is Vitamin C good for bleeding gums?